I'm Honey!

 It was not until I moved to the Islands did I realize that this had been implanted in my DNA.
 My love of nature and my deep spirituality and desire for luxurious simplicity was part of me.
 The Islands brought it to light.
 I am grateful.

 Life on an Island, surrounded by the Pacific Ocean, and the vision of Diamond Head from one of my daughter’s bedrooms.
 The sun seemed to rise out of the Sea each morning, filling our world with direct sunlight and warmth.
 There was the moon’s reflection on the ever-changing ocean.
 Orchid plants gave me a daily dose of joy.
 The trade winds quietly blowing through the open windows of our house, brought untold happiness and personal growth.
 For ten years, I could simply be.
+The unique style of island living, with its effortless elegance and connection to nature, shaped my appreciation for a simple luxury lifestyle.

 What is more luxurious?

 Oh sure, I had misgivings, problems, and nonsense going on in my life.
 But the island environment, an easy laid back simple lifestyle, kept me focused on what was really important.
 Always, I would fall back into a healthy reality.
+Now, whether on the island or in the city, I am mindful of how I spend my time and resources, choosing experiences and moments that bring a sense of luxury and fulfillment.

 Unlike most people, who often see luxury as extravagance or excess, I found true luxury in the comfort and simplicity of my house and surroundings.